ALGOL: History

 Alan Perlis gave a vivid description of the meeting: "The meetings were exhausting, interminable, and exhilarating.
 One became aggravated when one's good ideas were discarded along with the bad ones of others.
 Nevertheless, diligence persisted during the entire period.
 The chemistry of the 13 was excellent."

+Legacy

+A significant contribution of the ALGOL 58 Report was to provide standard terms for programming concepts: statement, declaration, type, label, primary, block, and others.

 ALGOL 60 inspired many languages that followed it.
 Tony Hoare remarked: "Here is a language so far ahead of its time that it was not only an improvement on its predecessors but also on nearly all its successors."
 The Scheme programming language, a variant of Lisp that adopted the block structure and lexical scope of ALGOL, also adopted the wording "Revised Report on the Algorithmic Language Scheme" for its standards documents in homage to ALGOL.

-ALGOL and programming language research

-As Peter Landin noted, ALGOL was the first language to combine seamlessly imperative effects with the (call-by-name) lambda calculus.
-Perhaps the most elegant formulation of the language is due to John C. Reynolds, and it best exhibits its syntactic and semantic purity.
-Reynolds's idealized ALGOL also made a convincing methodologic argument regarding the suitability of local effects in the context of call-by-name languages, in contrast with the global effects used by call-by-value languages such as ML.
-The conceptual integrity of the language made it one of the main objects of semantic research, along with Programming Computable Functions (PCF) and ML.